Values

 "or'), parse a Quoted String. - If the first token is

-+or-), the rest of the line is blank (only whitespace or newline/EOF), parse a Block String. - Otherwise, fall through to Line String.
+1–9) and an optional chomping indicator (+or-), the rest of the line is blank, parse a Block String. - Otherwise, fall through to Line String.

-- If, after an optional chomping indicator (
+- If, after an optional indentation indicator (a digit

 - If the first token is